God's love is, of course, beyond comparison but we humans

 without a Saviour.
 A day without understanding.

-Then the Son rose.
+Then the Son arose.
 A new day dawns.
 Oneness reveals.
 The

 story deepens.
 Love lives.
 The metaphor thickens.
 Death dies.
 Father and Son

-The great cosmic conflict - life and death - were explained
+The great cosmic conflict - life and death - is explained

 on the Road to Emmaus (See Luke 24:13-35).
 That must have been the most invigorating conversation